 In the customs area, Yves helps clients reduce duty exposure through customs compliance programs, customs duty suspension filings, and customs litigation.
-Yves has been recommended by Best Lawyers in Belgium, Trade Law (2018-2022) and ranked in Legal 500 EMEA, Customs, Trade, WTO & Anti-Dumping (2013-2022), as well as in Who’s Who Legal, Trade & Customs (2018-2023), Global Elite Thought Leaders and Chambers Global and Europe International Trade/WTO, Europe/Belgium (2011-2022).
+Yves has been recommended by Best Lawyers in Belgium – Trade Law (2018-2023) and ranked in Legal 500 EMEA, Customs, Trade, WTO & Anti-Dumping (2013-2022), as well as in Who’s Who Legal, Trade & Customs (2018-2023), Global Elite Thought Leaders and Chambers Global and Europe International Trade/WTO, Europe/Belgium (2011-2022).

-Yves is also one of the founders of Greenlane, an alliance of European customs and international trade law firms.
-Greenlane consists of 55 trade and customs lawyers located throughout Europe, as well as in Brazil, China, India and Taiwan.
-Yves acts as Greenlane’s pivotal EU and WTO law contact.
+Yves is also one of the founders of Greenlane, Yves acts as Greenlane’s pivotal EU and WTO law contact.

-Yves is a member of the Editorial Board of the Global Trade and Customs Journal (Kluwer), member of the steering committee of the Customs Law Academy of the University of Liège and a lecturer in Antwerp, Liège and Porto.
+Yves is a member of the Editorial Board of the Global Trade and Customs Journal (Kluwer), member of the steering committee of the Customs Law Academy of the University of Liège and a lecturer in the Universities of Antwerp, Liège and Porto.